NZHeaven/learningbytesblog/_posts/AI/AI Adventures/2023-11-05-Week 1 - Getting the feet wet.md

 All in all, I must say it's been an awesome first week, and I've soaked up a ton of knowledge.
 If there's one thing I'd strongly recommend, it's for anyone brand new and eager to dive into the world of neural networks and deep learning to give ["Practical Deep Learning for Coders"](https://course.fast.ai/) by the folks at fast.ai a read.
 I'm just starting chapters 2 and 3, and I'm totally hooked.

-My AI exploration has been an eye-opener, showing me that there's no need to fear this technology as it is today.
-We're a long way from having general AI; everything we've got so far falls into the "narrow AI" category, designed for specific tasks.
-We do need some ground rules, but let's not weigh down this burgeoning industry with too many restrictions that could stifle its incredible potential.

-The media really ought to stop with the whole "robot uprising end of the world" scare.
-Sure, there are serious issues to address, like bias and ensuring AI is used ethicaly.
-But im an  optimist, and I like to think of AI as a force for good.
-Time will be the ultimate judge of that, of course.

 Stay tuned for my next update on my AI learning journey.

 Happy learning,